jchomarat/faceapi-react/README.md

 This is a small project to show case the use of Azure Cognitive service Face for face detection.

 With this sample, you can
-* Create "group" of persons
+* Create "groups" of persons
-* In each group, you can add person(s), along with a few photos of these persons
+* Add person(s) in a group, along with a few photos of these persons
-* You can then train the group, prior to the recognition part
+* Train the group before being able to detect faces
-* Finally, you can send a picture, and the AI will tell you if person(s) on the picture are "known" persons, i.e. part of the group - with the confidence level.
+* Send a picture, and the AI will tell you if candidate(s) on the picture are "known" persons, i.e. part of the group - with the confidence level.

-And for the fun, I made it with [Reactjs](https://reactjs.org/), using [Bootstrap react](https://react-bootstrap.github.io) for the components (also a *premiere* for me)
+And for the fun, I made it with [Reactjs](https://reactjs.org/), using [Bootstrap react](https://react-bootstrap.github.io) (also a *premiere* for me).

+I am using the following librairies, that I have found, and that were time saver:
+* [react-fetchino](https://www.npmjs.com/package/react-fetchino): allow to execute the JavaScript *fetch* command inside a component, dealing with the async loading time.
+Very powerfull!
+* [react-overlay-loader](https://www.npmjs.com/package/react-overlay-loader): a component that will actually display a highly customizable loader - even allowing to show full screen.

 # Installation